7 Thai beaches that are even better than 'The Beach'

 We're starting close by with Laem Tong Beach, or Golden Bay as it's also known, which is tucked into the same island group, just across the water on the neighbouring island of Ko Phi Phi Don.

 Laze on the dazzling white sands, slip out for a snorkel to explore the easily accessible reefs or hop over to nearby Bamboo Island.
 Golden Bay is infinitely more relaxed and quieter than its more famous film star sibling.
 Day trips are available from both Phuket and Khao Lak.

 2. Kata & Karon Beaches

-One word of caution, though, is that the seas here can be prone to pretty strong tides and currents - take it from me as I spent a tricky few minutes here once caught in a rip.
-The scene is just pure picture postcard though.
+One word of caution: the seas here can be prone to pretty strong tides and currents - take it from me as I spent a tricky few minutes here once caught in a rip.
+The scene is pure picture postcard, though.